What is a Limited Liability Company?

 Limited Liability Company is the U.S. term wherein the members of the corporate structure are not personally liable for the debts and obligations.
 It may or may not be an incorporated association.
 One needs to file the “Articles of Organizations” within his state.
 It combines both the features of sole proprietorship, partnership and corporation.
 It is a mix of various forms of businesses.
 It has a feature of limited liability of a corporation and the flexible tax structure of partnership or sole proprietorship.
 The owners of the beneficial rights are called “members” instead, in normal terms, “shareholders.”

 - Choose a legal business name available in your state.

 - File Articles of Organizations (normally called) and pay the filing fees as per the state norms.

-- Need to create to an Operating Agreement though not mandatory but advisable which includes the rights and liabilities of the members of the LLC.
+- Need to create an Operating Agreement though not mandatory but advisable, which includes the rights and liabilities of the members of the LLC.

 - Publish a notice in a local newspaper for a few weeks of the intention to form an LLC.
-This requirement is of some states only.
+This requirement is for some states only.